yasasn86/ng5-breadcrumb/README.md

     npm install ng2-breadcrumb --save

 ## Usage
-Import the BreadcrumbService and make it available as a global provider when you bootstrap your app:

-	import {BreadcrumbService} from 'ng2-breadcrumb/ng2-breadcrumb';

-	bootstrap(App, [
-		BreadcrumbService
-	])

-Import both the BreadcrumbComponent & BreadcrumbService into your component and update its directive list:
+Import the breadcrumb module into your module and provide its service

-	import {BreadcrumbComponent, BreadcrumbService} from 'ng2-breadcrumb/ng2-breadcrumb';
+	import {Ng2BreadcrumbModule, BreadcrumbService} from 'ng2-breadcrumb/ng2-breadcrumb';

-	@Component({
-		directives: [BreadcrumbComponent]
+	@NgModule({
+        imports: [Ng2BreadcrumbModule],
+        providers: [BreadcrumbService]
     })
-	class Component {
+    export class AppModule {
         ...
     }

-Inject the BreadcrumbService via the component's constructor, so you can add friendly names for each of your apps routes:
+Inject the BreadcrumbService into your component, so you can add friendly names for each of your apps routes (paths):

+    export class AppComponent {
         constructor(private breadcrumbService: BreadcrumbService) {
             breadcrumbService.addFriendlyNameForRoute('/home', 'Home Sweet Home');
         }
+    }

 Place the breadcrumb selector in your component's html where you added your router-outlet:

 	<breadcrumb></breadcrumb>
 	<router-outlet></router-outlet>

 ## Build
-To compile the project locally just run the default gulp task (ensure you have gulp install globally to do this):

-    gulp
+    npm install
+    npm build

+To build a standalone bundle:

+    npm bundles

+## Running

+    npm start